 - Find what you have in common, like the Indian and Japanese cultures.
 They have in common finding solutions to problems, live a simple life with the minimum and make the best with the little they have

-- In Japan, University research is fully public funded and usually it is too late or have never been integrated with the industry.
+- In Japan, University research is fully public funded and usually, it is too late or has never been integrated with the industry.
 This is a waste of research in Japan, which could have been developed and applied in Germany for instance as well.
 This is the reason which makes difficult to go to market with Japanese innovations to the Japanese market